An initiative of the OECD/NEA Radioactive Waste Management Committee (RWMC), 2011-2014

 As repository development reaches industrial maturity in several countries, programmes examine means for indirect oversight once the repository is closed, including: monitoring, applying safeguards according to international agreements, maintaining records, and ultimately maintaining memory.
 Institutional arrangements are integral to these provisions, as continuity of records, knowledge and memory (RK&M) will require, in the first place, identifying a chain of responsibilities.
 The cultural dimension of preserving RK&M is an important subject.
 At the same time, provisions that are less vulnerable to changes in socio-economic conditions and may be less reliant on institutional presence should be studied.

 Overall, long-term preservation of RK&M is a multidisciplinary work area in which much learning is expected over the coming years.
 Progress has been made in individual countries, but there is a need to internationalise the thinking, compare approaches, test potential solutions and share decisions.
-This is the task of the RWMC's new "RK&M" programme (2011-2014).
-A major outcome will be a menu-driven document that will allow people to identify the elements of a strategic action plan for RK&M preservation.
-The proceedings of the October 2011 RK&M workshop are now available on line (link below).
-This workshop grouped representatives of waste management institutions and social scientists including philosophers, historians and archaeologists.
-Their work brought into focus the three related areas of: archiving, markers and monuments, and heritage – keeping a human, cultural 'story' alive behind waste management facilities.
+This is the task of the RWMC's "RK&M" initiative (2011-2014).
+A major outcome will be a menu-driven document that – the RK&M Wiki – that will allow people to identify the elements of a strategic action plan for RK&M preservation.